nes-lab/shepherd-targets/hardware/shepherd_nRF_FRAM_Target_v1.3e/readme.md

 - is there a paste-pad under the TS5A?
 - allow using internal switching regulator from nRF to lower power-consumption
 - **remove Copper below edge connector**
-  - the connector should get a fase (as it breaks the expensive connector)
+  - the connector should get a chamfer (as it breaks the expensive connector)
   - alternative: switch to FPC or FFC, as it is cheaper
 - add small eeprom? allows identifying targets in testbed (device inventory can query itself)